vikingJason/5eVaultMain/content/4. World/Factions/The Whispering Court/The Silent Adjudicators.md

 ### History/Background

-As part of his efforts to restore the Tower of Luminaria to its former prominence, Daehorn inssued an Edict and invited/accepted Fae creatures to study and teach at the Tower.
+As part of his efforts to restore the Tower of Luminaria to its former prominence, Daehorn issued an Edict and invited/accepted Fae creatures to study and teach at the Tower.

 From these Fae creatures Daehorn was excited to see Rhyvesh show great promise with his affinity and understanding of the magical weaves and took him under his wing.